-Tuscan Natural Simply Pure Dog Food earns the Advisor’s mid-tier rating of 3.5 stars.
+Tuscan Natural Simply Pure Dog Food receives the Advisor’s top rating of 5 stars.

-The Tuscan Natural Simply Pure product line includes three dry dog foods, each claimed to meet AAFCO nutrient profiles for all life stages.
+The Tuscan Natural Simply Pure product line includes the 3 dry dog foods listed below.

-- Tuscan Natural Simply Pure Lamb Meal (3 stars)
+- Tuscan Natural Simply Pure Lamb Meal (4.5 stars) [A]

-Tuscan Natural Simply Pure Lamb Meal was selected to represent both products in the line for this review.
+Tuscan Natural Simply Pure Lamb Meal was selected to represent the other products in the line for this review.

 Tuscan Natural Simply Pure Lamb Meal